David Sharp (mountaineer): Sharp's mother

 Linda Sharp, David's mother, does not blame other climbers.
 She told The Sunday Times, "Your responsibility is to save yourself – not to try to save anybody else."

 David Watson

-Mountaineer David Watson, who was on Everest that season on the North side, commented to The Washington Post: "It's too bad that none of the people who cared about David knew he was in trouble", because "the outcome would have been a lot different."
-Watson thought it was possible to save Sharp, and he said Sharp had worked with other climbers in 2004, to save a Mexican climber who had gotten into trouble.
+Mountaineer David Watson, who was on the North side of Everest that season, commented to The Washington Post: "It's too bad that none of the people who cared about David knew he was in trouble... the outcome would have been a lot different."
+Watson thought it was possible to save Sharp, and he said Sharp had worked with other climbers in 2004 to save a Mexican climber who had gotten into trouble.
 Watson was alerted the morning of 16 May by Phurba Tashi.
 Watson went to Sharp's tent and showed Sharp's passport to Tashi, who confirmed his identity.
 Around this time, a Korean team gave a radio report that the climber in red boots [Sharp] was dead.
 He had his rucksack with him, but his camera was missing, so it is not known if he summited.